URI:

 race would be the ultimate and sole rival of the white race.27

-Following China’s defeat in the First Sino-Japanese War, Chinese
+> Following China’s defeat in the First Sino-Japanese War,

-that reform was both necessary and feasible.
-Japan’s success in
+demonstrate that reform was both necessary and feasible.
+Japan’s

 Russo-Japanese War, provided further evidence of the potential